maphew/openwrt-yamon/readme.txt

 1. Copy the contents of the Setup folder to your router (by default to `/opt/YAMon2/Setup`)

-2. Review the parameters in `default config.file` to make sure that they're consistent with your setup... in particular, make sure that the value of `_ispBillingDay` is equal to the date on which your ISP resets your monthly totals.
-If you do not have a usage cap, set this value to 1 (or any other number between 1 & 31).

-Make all necessary changes and then save the file as `config.file`

-3. Make sure that `yamon2.sh`, `yamon.startup`, and `yamon.shutdown` (and any other *sh files) all have execute permissions
+2. Make sure that `setup.sh` has execute permissions

+3. Run `setup.sh` (e.g., by launching PuTTY and entering `/opt/YAMon2/Setup/setup.sh`).
+This script will walk you through the process of setting the proper parameters in your config.file, will set necessary permissions, and, optionally, launch `yamon2.3.0.sh`.

 *********************************
 *  If you are installing YAMon for the first time, ignore steps #4 & 5 below.
 *********************************

-4. [optional] If you are updating from a 1.x version of YAMon (boy are you way behind!), you must run the `convert.sh` script to convert your old hourly and monthly data files from the v1 format to the v2 format.
+4. If you are finally getting around to updating from a 1.x version of YAMon (boy are you way behind!), you must run the `convert.sh` script to convert your old hourly and monthly data files from the v1 format to the v2 format.
 If you are updating from a 2.x version, ignore this step.

-5. If you are updating from a 2.x version and want to enable the new `_organizeData` parameter in `config.file`, you will have to run the `organize.sh` script (which means that you must also give that file execute permissions... see #3 above).
+5. If you are updating from a 2.x version and want to enable the new `_organizeData` parameter in `config.file`, you will have to run the `organize.sh` script

 You are now ready to run the script!

-6. Launch YAMon by entering `/opt/YAMon2/Setup/yamon2.sh` (without the quotes) in a Putty window or on the Administration-->Commands tab in your router's web GUI

-7. Stop the script by running `/opt/YAMon2/Setup/yamon2.sh --stop` (without the quotes) in a Putty window or on the Administration-->Commands tab in your router's web GUI

-8. To ensure that things properly start and stop when/if your router restarts, copy the contents of `yamon.startup` and `yamon.shutdown` to your router's Administration-->Commands tab and save them as Startup and Shutdown scripts
-Note:  I've added a `sleep 10` statement in the `yamon.startup` script... at least one user found that their log/data files were being created with date `1970...` if that delay was not included.
-Depending on your router, you may have to adjust the length of this delay.

-9. By default, the `yamon2.sh` script automatically create all necessary folders and data files.

-   NB - I *STRONGLY* recommend that you enable the new `_symlink2data` option in `config.file` as this eliminates the need for the script to copy and update the files in the `/tmp/www/data` directory (thereby lessening the load on your router).
-   The instructions below assume that the _symlink2data option is enabled

-10. Note that debug logging is enabled by default in `config.file` (see `_enableLogging`... set this value to 0 to disable logging).
-Another alternative is to leave _enableLogging=1 and change the _loglevel value to 2 (so that just serious error conditions are included in the log); set the value to `-1` to get very detailed information in the logs (but be aware that these files get big fast!).

-11. Similarly, the script will make daily backups of your files if `_doDailyBU` is set to 1; change the value to 0 to disable this option.
-To reduce the amount of disk space consumed by the backups, set `_tarBUs=1`
+6. If you did not automatically launch the script in step #3 above, you can do so by entering `/opt/YAMon2/Setup/yamo2.startup` in a PuTTY window.
+You stop the script by entering `/opt/YAMon2/Setup/yamon.shutdown`

 `killmasta93` (I don't pick the user names!) has created a more detailed installation tutorial.
 See http://www.dd-wrt.com/phpBB2/viewtopic.php?p=954980 for the forum thread or for https://www.mediafire.com/?b488czq0xg242cg for the actual tutorial.